5 instant stress-less strategies

 RELATED: Why you should make time for mindfulness

 It’s scientifically proven to lower cortisol levels, probably due to the chain reaction that chewing creates, by increasing blood flow to the brain.
 Researchers say that chewing for just 10 minutes is enough to help you feel less stressed.

 4. Get in the garden or outdoors

-And by ‘green’, we mean plants.
-Just having a few around the place can help put a stop to soaring stress levels, but for a real stress-relieving hit, get up close and personal.
-Research proves that the simple act of touching real-life foliage with your fingers triggers a change in brain chemicals that promotes a sense of ‘calm’.
+Having a few plants around the place can help put a stop to soaring stress levels, but for a real stress-relieving hit, get up close and personal.
+Research proves that the simple act of touching foliage with your fingers triggers a change in brain chemicals that promotes a sense of ‘calm’.

 5. Smile more